S-Vannay/S-Vannay.github.io/_includes/results.md

 <!--The 10s -->
 <h2 style="color: #960018;"><em>The 10s: The Birth of Cinema</em></h2>
 <p style="text-align: justify;">
-In the 1910s, cinema was still finding its feet, shaped by a world on the brink of dramatic change.
-Early films often revolved around clear-cut battles between good and evil, but this era also started to introduce more human and nuanced characters.
-Let’s meet two unforgettable figures who embody this pivotal time.
+In the 1910s, cinema was evolving alongside a rapidly changing world.
+Early films often focused on clear-cut tales of good versus evil, but this era also explored more complex, human characters.
+Two figures stand out as reflections of these shifting themes.
 </p>

 <p style="text-align: justify;">
-Fist, Adelaide "Addie" LaRue is ahead of her time, a spirited young woman carving out a place for herself in a world that doesn’t expect much from her.
-She’s an early example of the "strong woman" archetype—though her strength is shown through cleverness and charm rather than sheer force.
-The second figure is Bert Fletcher, a the lovable rogue with a knack for getting into and out of trouble.
-Once a door-to-door salesman, Bert finds himself unexpectedly thrown into roles ranging from handyman to accidental hero.
-His adventurous spirit and quick thinking make him the perfect reflection of a rapidly changing society in the early 20th century.
+Adelaide "Addie" LaRue is a clever, resilient young woman challenging societal expectations.
+She embodies an early version of the "strong woman" archetype, relying on wit and charm rather than brute strength.
+Bert Fletcher, a lovable rogue and former door-to-door salesman, becomes an accidental hero.
+His adventurous spirit and quick thinking reflect the adaptability required in a world in turmoil.
 </p>

 <div style="display: flex; justify-content: space-between; margin-top: 20px;">